 Laugh and cry at the Museum of Broken Relationships

-If you don’t know where to go in Zagreb, climb Lotrscak Tower and check out the city from above.
-The tower is at the top of the slope that marks the beginning of Upper Town.
+Before you delve too far into your itinerary, save some energy to climb up Lotrščak Tower and check out the city from above.
+The tower is at the top of the slope that marks the beginning of Zagreb’s Upper Town.

-From the tower, you can get a wide, sweeping view of Zagreb.
-Before you get that view, you need to climb steep steps to reach the top.
+From Lotrščak Tower, you can get a wide, sweeping view of the city.
+Before you get those beautiful vistas, though, you need to work up some energy to climb the steep steps to reach the top.

+Besides its great views, Lotrščak Tower is known for its traditional cannon firing.
 Every day at noon, the cannon fires to signify the city’s victory over the Turks.
-At least, that is one theory.
+(At least, that’s one theory.)
 The cannon also marks midday, letting bell-ringers in the city’s churches know when to ring their bells.

-Visit the centre of the city at Bana Jelacica
+Visit the center of the city at Bana Jelacica

-Zagreb sightseeing tours always start at Bana Jelacica in the centre of the city.
-In fact, most of the main roads lead away from the square, which makes it easy to find your way to if you get lost.
+The heart of Zagreb’s city center beats at Bana Jelacica.
+Many Zagreb sightseeing tours start at this central square, also known as Ban Josip Jelačić Square.
+In fact, most of the main roads in the city center lead away from the square, making it easy to find your way back if you get lost.

-Bana Jelacica is one of the main gathering spots in Zagreb.
-People tend to congregate here, providing plenty of chances for people-watching.
+The heart of Donji Grad (Lower Town), Bana Jelacica is one of the main gathering spots in Zagreb.
+Locals love to congregate here, providing travelers with plenty of opportunities for people-watching.

 This area was first used as a public square over 400 years ago.
 The oldest building still standing in Bana Jelacica was built in the 18th century.
-It’s now the most popular destination in Zagreb, due to its central location.
+Today, the square is the most popular destination in Zagreb thanks to its central location.

 Shop the sprawling Dolac Market